 TICODENDRACEAE Gómez-Laurito & L. D. Gómez P. Back to Fagales

 1[list]/1: Ticodendron incognitum.
 Central America (map: from Hammel & Burger 1991).
-[Photo - Fruit]
+[Photo - Fruit.]

 Evolution.
 Divergence & Distribution.
-Fruits assignable to Ticodendron (Ferrigocarpus) have been found in Eocene deposits from Oregon and in the London Clay that are up to ca 50 m.y. old (Manchester & Renner 2005; Manchester 2011).
+Ferrignocarpus fruits assignable to Ticodendraceae have been found in Eocene deposits from Oregon and in the London Clay; they are up to ca 50 m.y.o.
+(Manchester & Renner 2005; Manchester 2011).

 Chemistry, Morphology, etc. The nodes are trilacunar, judging from the condition in the outer cortex.
 Lersten and Horner (2008c) describe hypodermal idioblasts (they also occur below the midrib); these sometimes contain druses, and the authors suggest that they may be an apomorphy for the family.
 Almost all the leaf teeth are vascularized directly by secondary veins, unlike Betulaceae.

 The bracteoles of the carpellate flowers have groups of vascularized scales in their axils, suggesting that the carpellate inflorescence has a fundamentally cymose construction.
 The embryology is poorly known, but the vascularization of the integument is extremely well developed.